Advanced usage¶

 If you are running your local CalDAV on a Unix domain socket, you can configure pimsync to communicate with it directly without having to expose the server on a TCP port.

-To use CalDAV or CardDAV with a Unix domain socket, use configure a url
+To use CalDAV or CardDAV with a Unix domain socket, use configure a url in

 pimsync.conf.5 manual page.